Which country is cheaper, Greece or Belgium?

 Corfu: The stunning natural beauty of the island means you'll find some of the most breathtaking hikes in the Greek Isles.
 From the lush green rolling hills to the striking blue waters, there are many places to soak up this island's idyllic setting.
 The island is also rich in plant life and you'll find more than 30 species of orchids here.
 Popular hiking trails include Vlacherna Trail (good for beginners and families), Mount Pantokrator Trail (the most challenging on the island), and Old Town Hiking Trail which takes you through the history of the area.

-Plenty of travelers enjoy the national parks of Greece.
+Visiting the national parks is a popular activity when in Greece.
 Most of the 10 national parks are on the mainland, and one is on the large island of Crete.
 The parks on the mainland have epic mountain views, wildlife such as wolves and deer, waterfalls and rivers, hiking trails, camping, and more.
 Olympus national park is home to the highest mountain in the Greece, but it takes a few days to make the summit.
 Most of highlights of the park can still be visited in just one day, though.
 Vikos–Aoos has amazing views over and around canyons, lakes, and rivers.
 Located in western Greece, it does not get many visitors, so this is a nice spot to get away from the crowds.
 Parnitha National Park, located not far from Athens, is easy to reach on a day trip and a offers terrific escape into nature.
 Samaria National Park on Crete has a huge gorge, plenty of hiking trails through the forest and hills, and unique native species such as the Cretan goat.
 All of the parks offer something unique, beautiful, and special for visitors.

 Belgium has some national parks and wilderness areas for those that seek them out.
 With only two national parks and 10 other large natural protected areas, most visitors don't come here to see the wilderness.
 But a variety of beautiful scenery can still be found in this small country.
 Hiking trails and camping spots providing opportunities to see the rivers, hills, and native birds of the region.
 They make for a good escape from the cities if you're looking for somewhere nearby to get into nature.